Chemical Characterization of a Legacy Aqueous Film-Forming Foam Sample and Developmental Toxicity in Zebrafish (Danio rerio)

 Non-PFAS Surfactant Quantification

-The surfactants SDS and TDS were prepared in 1.0 milligram per milliliter stocks in water and acetonitrile, respectively.
+The surfactants SDS and TDS were prepared in stocks in water and acetonitrile, respectively.
 These concentrations were based on the active ingredient, excluding the sodium ion.
-One milliliter of the AFFF sample was added to a volume of 9 milliliters water/acetonitrile solution (1:1, v/v).
+One milliliter of the AFFF sample was added to a volume of water/acetonitrile solution (1:1, v/v).
 Serial dilutions of the solution were prepared to reach a final AFFF sample dilution of 1:10,000.
 Analysis was completed on a Waters ACQUITY UPLC H-class system equipped with Waters Xevo TQD Triple Quadrupole Mass Spectrometer having an electrospray ionization source.
 The quantitation of target compounds was performed in the negative ionization mode with the optimized multiple reaction monitoring transitions.
-Chromatographic separation was performed on a Phenomenex Kinetex PFP column (2.1 millimeters times 100 millimeters and 2.6 microMolar particle size).
+Chromatographic separation was performed on a Phenomenex Kinetex PFP column ( and particle size).
 The mobile phase consisted of a) 0.1% formic acid in water and b) 0.1% formic acid in acetonitrile.
-The mobile phase flow rate was 0.25 milliliter per minute, and the following gradient program was used: initial conditions were 5% B held for 0.5 minutes, then increased to 95% B over 2.5 minutes, where it was held for 4 minutes.
-The ratio of B was restored to 5% over 0.5 minutes and maintained for 2.5 minutes.
-A total analytical running time was 10 minutes, and the injection volume was 5 microliters.
+The mobile phase flow rate was , and the following gradient program was used: initial conditions were 5% B held for , then increased to 95% B over , where it was held for .
+The ratio of B was restored to 5% over and maintained for .
+A total analytical running time was , and the injection volume was .
 These analyses were repeated in triplicate.

 Zebrafish Husbandry

 Adult zebrafish, Danio rerio, were housed in Aquaneering stand-alone systems.
-In the colony, fish were maintained in 6 liter tanks containing 30–40 male and female fish.
+In the colony, fish were maintained in tanks containing 30–40 male and female fish.
 Fish were maintained on a 14:10h light:dark cycle and fed twice daily a diet of GEMMA Micro 300 (Skretting).
-Water quality was monitored daily to ensure pH was within pH 7.3–7.4, conductivity was within 600 to 800 microseconds, and temperature was held at 28 plus or minus 1 degree Celsius.
+Water quality was monitored daily to ensure pH was within pH 7.3–7.4, conductivity was within , and temperature was held at .
 Glass containers with mesh lids were placed into tanks with decreased water levels to encourage breeding.
 Breeding occurs roughly as the lights turn on in the facility, and embryos were collected from the containers at approximately 1 h post fertilization (hpf).
 Embryos were cleaned to remove dead embryos and debris.
 Mortality and morphometric assessments were conducted in the wildtype AB strain obtained from Zebrafish International Resource Center (ZIRC).
 Liver morphology was assessed in the Tg(gut:GFP) strain obtained from University of Massachusetts Medical School (UMass Medical), which fluoresce in the liver through the ef1a promoter (Field et al. 2003).
 Pancreas morphology was examined in Tg(ins:GFP), which fluoresce in the insulin-producing beta cells of the endocrine pancreas, and Tg(ptf1a:GFP), which fluoresce in the exocrine pancreas, also obtained from UMass Medical (diIorio et al. 2002; Godinho et al. 2005).
 All experiments were conducted following protocols of the University of Massachusetts Amherst Institutional Animal Care and Use Committee (A3551-01).

 Exposure Paradigm for Lethality and Morphological Assessments

-Determination of median lethal concentration values and examination of morphological effects were accomplished using embryos of wildtype AB strain of fish.
+Determination of values and examination of morphological effects were accomplished using embryos of wildtype AB strain of fish.
 Embryos were screened under light microscopy, and healthy embryos staged at 3 hpf, the 1,000-cell stage, were selected for treatment.
-Fifteen embryos were assigned at random to each treatment or control group, with each embryo placed into an individual glass vial containing 1 milliliter solution.
-Exposure solutions were prepared in 0.3 times Danieau’s solution, 17.4 milliMolars NaCl, 0.21 milliMolars KCl, 0.12 milliMolars magnesium sulfate, 0.18 milliMolarsmagnesium sulfate, 1.5 milliMolars HEPES buffer, pH 7.2 (Westerfield 2000).
-The 3% AFFF formulation was diluted so that the relative PFOS concentration of the dilution matched PFOS concentrations previously examined by our lab, 16 to 32 microMolars PFOS (Sant et al. 2017).
+Fifteen embryos were assigned at random to each treatment or control group, with each embryo placed into an individual glass vial containing solution.
+Exposure solutions were prepared in Danieau’s solution, NaCl, KCl, , , HEPES buffer, pH 7.2 (Westerfield 2000).
+The 3% AFFF formulation was diluted so that the relative PFOS concentration of the dilution matched PFOS concentrations previously examined by our lab, PFOS (Sant et al. 2017).
 However, embryos were not viable at these AFFF concentrations, necessitating additional dilutions.
-Serial dilutions of the AFFF sample were prepared so that 8 concentrations from 4.40 times 10 begin superscript negative 6 end superscript to 3.52 times 10 begin superscript negative 3 end superscript percent AFFF, defined in Table 3, were examined for mortality assessment.
-Each vial contained 1 milliliter total volume, and solutions were prepared and refreshed daily.
-Embryos were reared at 28 plus or minus 1 degrees Celsius, and embryonic health was monitored daily through 96 hpf, as outlined in OECD 236, Fish Embryo Acute Toxicity Test (OECD 2013).
+Serial dilutions of the AFFF sample were prepared so that 8 concentrations from to AFFF, defined in Table 3, were examined for mortality assessment.
+Each vial contained total volume, and solutions were prepared and refreshed daily.
+Embryos were reared at , and embryonic health was monitored daily through 96 hpf, as outlined in OECD 236, Fish Embryo Acute Toxicity Test (OECD 2013).
 End points such as craniofacial malformations, spinal curvature, yolk malformations, swim bladder inflation, and hatch rate were noted.
-There was greater than 90 percent health and survival in the control group.
-This experiment was replicated a total of 4 times (lowercase italic n equals 60 larvae per treatment group).
+There was health and survival in the control group.
+This experiment was replicated a total of 4 times ( larvae per treatment group).

 AFFF dilution (%) | PFOS (mg/L) | PFHxS (mg/L) | SDS (mg/L) | TDS (mg/L) | |